jefftranter/6502/asm/jmon/README.txt

 BASIC: I

-Jump to Applesoft BASIC cold start entry point (address $E000).
-Does not perform any check that the ROM-based BASIC is present.
+Jump to the Applesoft or OSI BASIC cold start entry point (address
+$E000/$BD11).
+This will typically overwrite JMON.

 CHECKSUM: K <START> <END>